How We Function

 Agreement Executive Committee

-Implements the decisions of the Agreement Steering Committee and oversees day-to-day business connected with the Agreement through EC and MDDELCC representatives.
+Implements the decisions of the Agreement Steering Committee and oversees day-to-day business connected with the Agreement through ECCC and MELCC representatives.

 - Monitors the progress of activities and provides logistical support to the Issue Committees and Working Groups.